 Social Media is NOT Considered Private

 Courts have ruled that internet and social media posts are considered public information and can, therefore, be used as evidence.
-Even if your posts are “private” or set to “friends only” investigators can obtain access to them and use them to support their case.
+Investigators can view your posts, even if they are “private” or set to “friends only,” and they can use them to strengthen their case.

 Social Media Posts Can Be Used to Support the State’s Case

 During the investigative and discovery periods of a criminal case, investigators, police, and prosecutors will often gather supporting evidence from social media.
-They can even use these posts to corroborate a witness or discount a suspect’s statements.
-They might also find evidence of intent to commit a crime, which may lead to additional charges.
+These posts may even be used to support the testimony of a witness or refute the claims of a suspect.
+Also, they might discover proof of criminal intent, which could result in further charges.

 If arrested for a crime, completely deleting your social media accounts can only make you appear more guilty as this action can be viewed as an attempt to destroy evidence.
 Don’t touch them or take any action until you’ve spoken with a defense lawyer.